The Organizer #8 | Communications

 > Are the people who show up to your website sticking around?

-> What interests the people who visit your website?
+> What interests the people who visit your online spaces?

 To answer these questions, you need feedback.
 To get feedback, you need analytics.